pegi3s/dockerfiles/utilities/README.md

 The `rmlastline` script removes the last line of one or more files.
 Note that this command modifies the files passed as parameters.

-You should adapt and run the following command: `docker run --rm -it -v /your/data/dir:/data pegi3s/utilities rmlastline /data/file1.txt /data/file2.txt`
+You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/utilities rmlastline /data/file1.txt /data/file2.txt`

 In this command, you should replace:
 - `/your/data/dir` to point to the directory that contains the input file you want to process.